 Supervision, Consulting & Training

-I provide clinical supervision and consultation for practitioners, as well as training and consultation for supervisors.
 I see clinical supervision and consultation as the most important avenue through which people learn how to do their jobs.
 The function of supervision is a multifaceted one, involving a complex process of accountability, which leads to assurance of competent work with clients.
 I believe that the relationship between a supervisor and supervisee has a profound influence on the quality of the practitioner's work with clients.
 Problems in the supervisory relationship often lead to difficulties with the larger processes of supervision.
 On the other hand, a positive supervisory relationship creates an environment in which the processes of supervision can operate such that clients are ultimately better served.